-In 2017, data breaches were reported by just under 30 percent of businesses, and 40 percent of executives reported virus and worm attacks.
+Safety Tips on Internet.
+Data breaches in United States were reported by around 30 percent of businesses, and 40 percent of executives reported virus and worm attacks.
 With cybercrime at an all-time high, possessing a strong cybersecurity infrastructure is vital.
-Due to the rise of cybercrime, understanding how to keep your company safe from cyber attacks is more important than ever.
-There is when cybersecurity consulting firms come up as a good choice to keep your business secure and operating.
+Due to the rise of cybercrime, understanding how to keep your company safe from cyber attacks by making use of best Internet Safety Tips is more important than ever.
+There is when cybersecurity consulting firms come up as a good choice to keep your business secure online and operating.

 Using good password hygiene is and will always be relevant.
 Good password hygiene means using passwords that are both complex and distinct for each account.
 Password management tools that generate and save passwords can help businesses and individuals maintain good password hygiene.

 For network, application and account access, two-factor authentication is now a necessity.
 Requiring two different steps to identity verification will greatly reduce the chance of an account being compromised.
 Usually, two-factor authentication involves a “knowledge factor” (a password or PIN) in addition to a possession factor (a physical device), inherent factor (biometrics) or location factor (geographic location of the login attempt).